PawseySC/singularity-containers/_episodes/00-setup-docker.md

 > ## Confirm your installation works
 >
-> Run the following command (`sudo docker run hello-world` on Linux, `docker run hello-world` in PowerShell on Windows, or in Terminal on macOS).
+> Run the following command (`sudo docker run hello-world` on Linux, or `docker run hello-world` in the Ubuntu WSL terminal on Windows and in Terminal on macOS).
 The exact output may vary depending on your Docker version and computer architecture, but it should include a message beginning with `Hello from Docker!`.
 >
 > ```bash
 > $ docker run hello-world